Data science in health competition

-The competition invites teams of two who have the desire to understand data on a deep level and make an impact in healthcare.
-Team members must have different academic backgrounds and ideally will have (recently) graduated with an Honours, Masters or PhD by December 2021.
-The competition is limited to 15 pairs.
-If you don’t have a teammate on entry, we will try assign you one.
+The competition invited teams of two with the desire to understand data on a deep level and make an impact in healthcare.
+Team members have different academic backgrounds and ideally have (recently) graduated with an Honours, Masters or PhD by December 2021.
+Participants in the competition are limited to 15 pairs.

 Webinar series and mentorship

 Participants are expected to attend a series of webinars in the first half of June 2021.
 These webinars are designed to level the playing field and provide “breadcrumbs” to help you find your way more efficiently around the key domains of the competition: virtual reality, signal processing, anxiety disorders, study design, model simulations and statistical analysis.
 After the webinar series, there will be designated weekly time allocations for participants to bounce off ideas with mentors.
 In addition to the webinars and optional weekly mentorship sessions, participants should be prepared to spend approximately 8 hours a week on the competition.